 - The mortuary and pathologist on duty are informed.

-- Try to obtain permission from next-of-kin for postmortem examination to confirm cause of death (coroner may direct one performed if any doubt).
-NB: if there is a dead fetus in utero, there is no legal requirement for a death certificate but one can often be supplied if wished.
+- Try to obtain permission from next-of-kin for post-mortem examination to confirm cause of death (coroner may direct one to be performed if any doubt).
+NB: if there is a dead fetus in utero, there is no legal requirement for a death certificate but one can be supplied if wished.

 - Ask relatives if they would like to see a culturally appropriate religious adviser.